 Best Online Bookmakers for Formula 1 Betting

-Betway have a more international outlook than most other bookies and there is no more international sport than F1.
-Betway have superb market coverage and depth when it comes to motor racing and there advanced markets are some of the best offering odds on the driver championship before the last one has even ended.
+Bet365 have a more international outlook than most other bookies and there is no more international sport than F1.
+They have superb market coverage and depth when it comes to motor racing and their advanced markets are some of the best offering odds on the driver championship before the last one has even ended.

-Live in play betting on F1 is a top feature for Betway.
+Live in play betting on F1 is a top feature for Bet365.
 Their interface is top notch and the nature of F1 makes it the perfect sport for live betting.
+If you can’t watch a race then the live stats and reports available with this bookie make for a good alternative.

 Second Row of the Grid